Australia's banking regulator looks into CBA's jump into crypto - NewsBreak

 Australia's banking regulator looks into CBA's jump into crypto

-SYDNEY (Reuters) - Australia’s banking watchdog said it was examining the regulatory implications of Commonwealth Bank’s’s planned introduction of bitcoin trading to unsophisticated retail investors - the first bank in Australia to do so.
+SYDNEY, Nov 5 (Reuters) - Australia's banking watchdog said it was examining the regulatory implications of Commonwealth Bank's (CBA.AX)'s planned introduction of bitcoin trading to unsophisticated retail investors - the first bank in Australia to do so.

 CBA says it would welcome a clear regulatory framework for crytpocurrencies, which are not formally regulated in Australia.